The average carbon footprint per person is 7 tonnes CO2e per year.

 But, as with most stats, we need to break this one down to fully understand it.
-Because, how can we measure a global average, where some people travel by plane once a week for work and others have never even set foot on an aeroplane?
+Because how can we measure a global average, when some people travel by plane once a week for work and others have never even set foot on an aeroplane?

 Here are the two sides of the coin:

 The average carbon footprint in Malawi is 0.2 tonnes CO2e

 The average carbon footprint in North America is 21 tonnes CO2e

 What about the UK?
 We fare roughly in the middle of these two countries at 12.7 tonnes CO2e.
 And before you start figuring out whether that’s good or bad, in true Blue Peter style, here’s something we prepared earlier:

 What makes up a carbon footprint?